Naomi Wilzig: Honors

 In 2006, on the first anniversary of WEAM, Wilzig was honored with the Key to the City of Miami Beach.
 In 2011, the City of Miami Beach proclaimed October 16 "World Erotic Art Museum Day" in honor of Wilzig's museum's fifth anniversary.

-On October 16, 2010, he city of Miami Beach issued a Proclamation declaring the day "World Erotic Art Museum Day," commemorating the fifth anniversary of the museum.
+On October 16, 2010, the city of Miami Beach issued a Proclamation declaring the day "World Erotic Art Museum Day," commemorating the fifth anniversary of the museum.
 On May 12, 2011, The Institute for Advanced Study of Human Sexuality presented Wilzig with "Doctor of Arts Honors Causa Sexuality/Erotology."
 On October 16, 2011, the city of Miami Beach issued a proclamation declaring it Naomi Wilzig Day at her public investiture of her doctorate degree ceremony.

 On May 12, 2011, the Institute for Advanced Study of Human Sexuality presented Wilzig with "Doctor of Arts Honors Causa Sexuality/Erotology."
 In 2011 she was chosen as Business Person of the year by the Miami-Dade Gay & Lesbian Chamber of Commerce.